simeononsecurity/simeononsecurity.ch/content/articles/the-best-linux-distros-for-windows-users/index.en.md

 While Ubuntu, Zorin OS, Linux Mint, and Manjaro are excellent choices, there are many other Linux distros to consider based on your specific requirements.
 Some noteworthy options include:

-- **Fedora**: A community-driven distribution known for its commitment to open-source software and cutting-edge features.
+- **Fedora**: A community-driven distribution known for its commitment to open-source software and advanced features.
 You can learn more about Fedora and download it from their official website: [Fedora](https://getfedora.org/)

 - **Pop!_OS**: Developed by System76, Pop!_OS is designed to enhance productivity and gaming performance.
 It offers a visually appealing interface and excellent hardware compatibility.
 You can find more information and download Pop!_OS from their official website: [Pop!_OS](https://pop.system76.com/)